Skip to content

 Is unpaid overtime always bad?

 Not always.
 Investment in early-career promotion or a startup with equity may pay back.
-Routine unpaid hours with no upside are pure cost.
+Routine unpaid hours with no upside contribute only to cost.

 Can I claim it back?